Charlie Hickox is a Piano Player and Singer from Cleveland, Ohio.

 He has also donned his tuxedo or coat and tie to play many private parties where he has honed his hillbilly jazz, playing the great standards and trad tunes pounded out in a honky-tonk 2-beat.

-Some of the bands with whom he has played: The Naughts(Cleveland 1964-66),The Restless Ones(Yale College, 1966-67), John Shine and the Moons(1972 – pending comeback), Don Burnham, Chicago Blues Power, The San Francisco Medicine Ball Band, Fess Up, Jeff Sanford Trio at Nick’s in Pacifica, 9th Ward Millionaires(Snakebite Jacobs), Tim Eshliman(various groups), The California Honeydrops, gumbowest, Mal Sharpe and Big Money), The Energy Crisis(Berkeley – 1970’s).
+Some of the bands with whom he has played: The Naughts(Cleveland 1964-66),The Restless Ones(Yale College, 1966-67), John Shine and the Moons(1972 – pending comeback), Chicago Blues Power, The San Francisco Medicine Ball Band, Fess Up, Jeff Sanford Trio at Nick’s in Pacifica, 9th Ward Millionaires(Snakebite Jacobs), Tim Eshliman(various groups), The California Honeydrops, gumbowest, Mal Sharpe and Big Money), The Energy Crisis(Berkeley – 1970’s).

 He loves playing songs by the New Orleans Rhythm and Blues greats.
 Songs by artists such as Huey ‘Piano’ Smith, Fats Domino, and Professor Longhair.
 Always sneaking in some of his faves by Ray Charles.
 Maybe a little Floyd Cramer, too.
 Loves him some Danny Barker and Rod Bernard, Belton Richard, and Cookie and The Cupcakes.